mantidproject/mantid/docs/source/interfaces/ISIS SANS v2.rst

 The Settings tab and its sub-tabs allow for manipulating and inspecting the reduction parameters which were initially set through loading a user file.
 Currently there are five sub-tabs:

-- **General, Wavelength, Scale, Event Slice, Sample** This tab contains settings which are not associated with the other tabs.
-This includes settings regarding the general reduction, the wavelength conversion, the absolute scaling of the data, event slicing and sample volume scaling.
+- **General, Scale, Event Slice, Sample** This tab contains settings which are not associated with the other tabs.
+This includes settings regarding the general reduction, the absolute scaling of the data, event slicing and sample volume scaling.

 - **Mask** The mask tab contains the masking information.
 It displays the selected masks in the familiar mask table.